crate/cratedb-guide/docs/admin/monitoring/index.md

 # Monitoring and diagnostics

-It is important to continuously monitor your CrateDB database cluster to detect anomalies and follow usage trends, so you can react to them properly and timely.
+It is important to continuously monitor your CrateDB database cluster to detect anomalies, so you can react to them promptly.
+Collecting statistics and following usage trends is also important for proper capacity planning.

 CrateDB provides system information about the cluster as a whole, individual cluster nodes, and about the entities and resources it manages.